 In this paper, we have discussed a set of model connectors whose ultimate goal is to facilitate the consistent transformation of a system's requirements into its implementation.
 We believe that this is an important contribution in that our approach provides some novel solutions to a difficult problem, studied extensively by software engineering researchers.
 For example, the CBSP model connector provides a good balance of the structure and flexibility needed to address the problem of deriving an effective architecture from a system's requirements.
-System quality requirements in particular tend to drive the choice of architecture [23]; at the same time, the "optimal" architecture if often a discontinuous function of the required quality level.
+System quality requirements in particular tend to drive the choice of architecture (Kazman et al., 1999); at the same time, the "optimal" architecture if often a discontinuous function of the required quality level.
 Highly formal approaches are typically unable to adequately deal with this discontinuity, while the collaborative CBSP approach can handle it more readily.
+CBSP addresses the issue by involving experts in a voting process to determine the architectural relevance of negotiation artifacts and to identify incomplete and inconsistent requirements.

-Another contribution of this paper lies in its identification of a set of underlying principles needed to enable a series of model connectors: all connectors discussed in this paper rely on the use of intermediate models, the coupling of analysis and synthesis of varying degrees of automation, and a set of shared properties (recall Section 6).
+Another contribution of this paper lies in its identification of a set of underlying principles needed to enable a series of model connectors: all connectors discussed in this paper rely on the use of intermediate models, the coupling of analysis and synthesis of varying degrees of automation, and a set of shared properties (recall Section 7).
 While we have developed and applied these principles in the context of specific requirements, architecture, and design modeling approaches, we have taken special care to ensure their broader applicability.
 Thus, for example, the CBSP approach does not depend on the use of WinWin, but can instead be applied to a wide range of requirements model artifacts.
-Similarly, we have already applied our ADL-to-UML model connector to several ADLs [38].
+Similarly, we have already applied our ADL-to-UML model connector to several ADLs (Medvidovic et al., 2002).
 Other well understood software model connectors also appear to adhere to these principles.
 For example, compilation is a fully automated, typically unidirectional, highly reliable synthesis model connector whose intermediate models include abstract syntax trees.

 Our work in this arena continues along several dimensions.
-The MBASE approach [7] and its support for multiple model categories is used as the conceptual integration platform for this work.
+The MBASE approach and its support for multiple model categories is used as the conceptual integration platform for this work.
 We also integrating the tool support provided by EasyWinWin, DRADEL, and UML/Analyzer to facilitate easier development and implementation of model connectors; we intend to leverage all three tools' existing interfaces to Rational Rose to this end.
 We are also investigating additional model connectors that will, in particular, allow the use of multiple ADLs to enable architectural modeling of different system characteristics.
-Finally, we are exploring the suitability of open hypertext engines [3] for automatically maintaining the numerous traceability links produced by our model connectors, a task our work to date has not supported.
+Finally, we are exploring the suitability of open hypertext engines (Anderson, 1999) for automatically maintaining the numerous traceability links produced by our model connectors, a task our work to date has not supported.